institutedata/capstone-SimianPrimus/Documents/README.md

 Having issues with the application?
 Here are some common fixes:

-- Data Persistence Issues:
-  Ensure that the user's state is initialized correctly throughout the app.
-Consider using localStorage or sessionStorage to maintain session data across reloads.
 - Failed API Calls:
   Check the network tab in your browser dev tools for failed requests and ensure the backend server is running and accessible.